Statistical dynamics of a hard sphere gas: fluctuating Boltzmann equation and large deviations: Fluctuating Boltzmann equation

 In order to obtain the convergence of the fluctuation field, we shall proceed in two steps, establishing first the convergence of the characteristic function in Section \ref{characteristic-sec}, and then some tightness in Section~\ref{tightness-sec}.
-Section~\ref{subsec: Functional setting} is devoted to explaining in what sense solutions to~(\ref{eq: OU bis}) are to be understood.